Foldians of the Galaxy: Far Out!

 “Ah, well, that would be a negative, sir.”

 “Perfect.
-‘Cause I don’t either,” Matty chuckled.
-“So… I was thinking that we, the unproductive trash of society we are, could go… somewhere.”
+‘Cause I don’t either,” Matty chuckled and pat my shoulder.
+“So… I was thinking that us two, as the unproductive trash of society, could go… somewhere.”

 My eyebrow rose.
 “Just for kicks, or what?”